-If an extension has not already been granted, a one-time extension may be available upon request before the due date.
-We request that all businesses still file their returns by their original due date, even if they are unable to pay.
+- Please request a payment extension before the due date. - You are still being asked to file your returns by their original due dates even if you are unable to pay.

-Request a one-time extension for paying tax returns using one of the following methods:
+You may request a payment extension using one of the following methods: